Tuesday, 20 December 2016

 Eileen O’Flynn don’t know where to begin

-Her only recent date looked like Ho Chi Min
+Her only date looked like Ho Chi Min

-Asking him to leave, well it seemed just too much fuss
+Asking him to leave, it seemed too much fuss

 It’s the choice between desperation - or a lonely lush

-Larry bumped into Eileen at the Seven- Eleven
+Larry bumped into her at the Seven- Eleven

-Arranged to take her for a bite, Tuesday night at 7
+Arranged to take her for a bite, Tuesday night at seven

-And a few days later, Larry’s cleaning up the yard
+And a few days later, he cleans up the yard

 Sobered up cold turkey, though it was pretty hard